sait-wbdv/winter-2021/_posts/2021-02-26-methods-review.md

 ## 2. Functions as methods
 ### Learning Objectives
 - Review object literals and how to initialize objects.
+- Demonstrate `this` in the context of objects.
+- Refactor Tuesday's Greeter function into an object.
   - Create an object method using an object literal and function expressions.
   - Create an object method using dot notation and function expressions.
-- Understand `this` in the context of objects.

 ### Terminology
 Object